thayton/thayton.github.io/_drafts/puppeteer.md

 ![Page 2 current](/assets/puppeteer/page2_current.png)

 We'll find the next page link by searching for the pattern `Page$<pagenum>`.
-Once we find and click on the next page's link, we'll need to wait for that page to load and become the current page before we try to collect the next page of results.
+Once we find and click on the next page's link, we'll need to wait for that page to load and become the current page before collecting the results.
 We can do that by waiting for the page number we click on to appear within a `<span>`:

 ```javascript
 /*------------------------------------------------------------------------------